5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(SSDT-PLUG)/README.md

           Processor (PR15, 0x10, 0x00001810, 0x06){}
       }
 	```
-- Based on the search result, the `Processor` object is located under `_SB` and the name of the first core is `PR00`, so select the injection file: ***SSDT-PLUG-_SB.CPU0***
+- Based on this search result example, the `Processor` object is located under `_SB` and the name of the first core is `PR00`, so select the injection file: ***SSDT-PLUG-_SB.CPU0***

 >[!IMPORTANT]
+>
->If the query result and the patch file name **do not match**, please pick the `SSDT-PLUG.aml` sample included in the OpenCore package since it covers all cases of possible CPU device names and modify it so that it matches the ACPI name and paths used in your system!
+>If your search results **do not match** with any of the available SSDTs, please pick the `SSDT-PLUG.dsl` sample included in the OpenCore package since it covers all cases of possible CPU device names, modify it so that it matches the ACPI name and paths used in your system and export it as an .aml (ACPI Machine Language) file!

-## Testing
+## Verifying and Testing
+To verify that XCPM is working, you can enter the following command in Terminal and press <kbd>Enter</kbd>:

+`sysctl -n machdep.xcpm.mode`

+If the `X86PlatformPlugin` is used, the output should be `1`

+To show the number of fequency vectors of the current SMBIOS, you can enter the following and press <kbd>Enter</kbd>:

+`sysctl -n machdep.xcpm.vectors_loaded_count`

+Alternatively, you can use `IORegistryExplorer` to check for [**CPU states**](https://github.com/5T33Z0/OC-Little-Translated/blob/main/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(SSDT-PLUG)/XCPM_PSTATES.png)

-To check if Speedstep and turbo states work correctly, run [**Intel Power Gadget**](https://www.insanelymac.com/forum/files/file/1056-intel-power-gadget/) and monitor the frequency curve while running a CPU benchmark test in Geekbench.
+To test if Speedstep and turbo states are working correctly, run [**Intel Power Gadget**](https://www.insanelymac.com/forum/files/file/1056-intel-power-gadget/) and monitor the frequency curve while running a CPU benchmark test in Geekbench.
 The CPU frequency range should reach all the way from the lowest possible frequency (before running the test) up to the max turbo frequency (as defined by the product specs).

 Additionally, you could use [**CPUFriendFriend**](https://github.com/corpnewt/CPUFriendFriend) to inject modified frequency vectors into macOS to fine tune its performance.